 Who can apply

 Diaphonique does not fund individual projects.
 Artists and composers cannot apply directly.
-French-based or UK-based legal organisations with a charity number can submit a project, such as:
+French-based, UK-based or Ireland-based legal organisations with a charity number can submit a project, such as:

 - Ensembles, companies or collectives